 This pack is such a valuable resource in the classroom!
 My students love using the letter books to practice their reading of the letter/sounds and words that begin with the letter/sound being worked on.
 I cannot wait to use more of this resource with my students!Rebecca R.

-This unit is also a part of a money-saving bundle that will take your students from pre-readers to decoding detectives!
+This unit is also a part of a money-saving bundle in the Science of Reading Guided Curriculum that will take your students from pre-readers to decoding detectives!